bernardfernando/reading-notes-102d5/201/class1.md

 + ### Read the following sections of JavaScript Basics: Start at “What is JavaScript?”, read through “Comments” section.

 Compose a short poem describing how HTTP sends data between computers.
-# check check
+1. # HTTP - Hyper Text Transfer Protocol
+Foundation of the WWW
+It is used to load webpages using hypertext links.
+It is an application layer protocol
+Transfer information between devises on network
+This runs on top of other layers of the network protocol stacks.

-Describe how HTML, CSS, and JS files are “parsed” in the browser.
+2. # Describe how HTML, CSS, and JS files are “parsed” in the browser.
++ ## _HTMLparsing involves tokenization and tree construction.
+Tokens includ 'start' and 'end' tags, attribute names and values.The parser parses tokanized input into document, building up the document tree._
++ CSS

++ Javascript

-How can you find images to add to a Website?
+3. # How can you find images to add to a Website?

-How do you create a String vs a Number in JavaScript?
+4. # How do you create a String vs a Number in JavaScript?
 What is a Variable and why are they important in JavaScript?
 Introduction to HTML
+## Veariable is a 'name of a container': Based on 'scope' there are two - Global, Local.
+### Based on nature: numbers, strings, boolean, null, undefined, objects.

 Read the beginning of Getting Started with HTML.
 Start from the beginning and read through section “Anatomy of an HTML document”.
 HTML Document Structure.
 Metadata in HTML.

-What is an HTML attribute?
+5. # What is an HTML attribute?
 Additional information provided in the tag, eg name.

-Describe the Anatomy of an HTMl element.
-HTML is a protocol that sits of top of other protocols - communication tool to talk to others (it has syntax, sementic and timing or sequence of operation).
+6. # Describe the Anatomy of an HTMl element.
+HTML is a protocol that sits on top of other protocols - communication tool to talk to others (it has syntax, sementic and timing or sequence of operation).
 HTML is made of a series of hierachical elements.
 Most elements (HEAD, BODY) have an opening tag and a closing tag, with some content sandwich in between.

-What is the Difference between <article> and <section> element tags?
+7. # What is the Difference between <article> and <section> element tags?
++ ## Article element is used to wrap independent and self-contained content. eg blog post, each comment.
++ ## Section element is used to divide thematially defined pieces.
+CSS styling can be applied to change the visual output.

 What Elements does a “typical” website include?
 How does metadata influence Search Engine Optimization?
 How is the <meta> HTML tag used when specifying metadata?
 Miscellaneous